jcdegiorgi/spack/lib/spack/docs/module_file_support.rst

  1. overriding certain callback APIs in the Python packages
  2. writing specific rules in the ``modules.yaml`` configuration file
+ 3. writing your own templates to override or extend the defaults

 The former method lets a package express changes in the run-time environment that are needed to use the installed software properly, e.g. injecting variables